 Functional currencies and foreign currency translation - We translate the assets and liabilities of our non-U.S. dollar functional currency subsidiaries into U.S. dollars using exchange rates on the balance sheet date.
 Net sales and expense for these subsidiaries are translated at the weighted-average exchange rate during the period presented.
 Resulting translation adjustments are recorded as a separate component of accumulated other comprehensive income or loss within stockholders' equity in the consolidated balance sheets.
-Included in other income are foreign exchange losses of \$2 million, \$1 million and \$2 million for the years ended December 31, 2014, 2013 and 2012, respectively.
+Included in other income are foreign exchange (gains) losses of \$(1) million, \$2 million and \$1 million for the years ended December 31, 2015, 2014 and 2013, respectively.